MyPetORG/MyPet-Wiki/pages/experience.md

 ## JavaScript

 This is the advanced way where you can create your own level behavior.
 When <font color="Coral">MyPet.LevelSystem.CalculationMode</font> is set to `JS` or `JavaScript` the plugin used the `exp.js` in the *MyPet*-pluginfolder to calculate everything.
-In order to use this feature the plugin needs the [rhino.jar](https://github.com/mozilla/rhino/releases) inside the *MyPet* folder (//since MyPet 1.2.3//).
+In order to use this feature the plugin needs the [rhino.jar](https://github.com/mozilla/rhino/releases) inside the *MyPet* folder (_since MyPet 1.2.3_).

 You can find an example [here](https://github.com/xXKeyleXx/MyPet/blob/master/experience-scripts/exp.js) and a further discription [here](expjs).
 If you have any questions related to this topic please send me a [private message](http://dev.bukkit.org/home/send-private-message/?to=xXKeyleXx) on BukkitDev